When it comes to traditional vivarium rocks, Granite was the preferred look for many years.

 Most faux rock aquarium backgrounds find inspiration from coarse-grained rocks.

-The aged aesthetics, availability, and inert ability of this stone made many hobbyists consider very little alternatives without question.
+The aged aesthetics, availability, and inert ability of this stone made many hobbyists consider very few alternatives without question.

-With a rise in popularity with much lighter weighted stones in the market, Granite hasn’t been the highly sought after vivarium hardscape it once was.
+With a rise in popularity with much lighter weighted stones in the market, Granite hasn’t been the highly sought-after vivarium hardscape it once was.

-Common Names: Alkali Granite, Dimension Stone, Granodiorite, Pegmatite, Aplite|
+|Common Names||Alkali Granite, Dimension Stone, Granodiorite, Pegmatite, Aplite|

-Elemental Type: Intrusive Igneous Rock (Quartz & Feldspar)|
+|Elemental Type||Intrusive Igneous Rock (Quartz & Feldspar)|

 What Is Granite Rock?